 Hovering over any materials shown as red will give a tooltip displaying the quantity missing:

 Information regarding the quality of a blueprint (its Material Efficiency and Time Efficiency) are displayed in the Blueprints tab in the Industry window, in the Show Info window of the blueprint itself, and in the sliding bars next to the blueprint when it is installed in the Industry window.

-The cost of Manufacturing an item takes into account several aspects: the manufacturing activity in the system it is performed in, teams, the time to manufacture and the average cost of the item.
+The cost of Manufacturing an item takes into account several aspects: the manufacturing activity in the system it is performed in, the time to manufacture and the average market value of the item that the blueprint produces.